What Is a Router? Router Definition and Functions

 Wireless routers

-Though several different kinds of routers exist, almost all are wired or wireless.
+Though several different kinds of routers exist, we can categorize almost all of them as either wired or wireless.

 Edge routers